 Career Development events focus on the current landscape for early career researchers in the UK, and are themed around current opportunities and challenges of relevance to biomedical and health researchers.
 Some Career Development events are produced in response to the Academy of Medical Sciences’ policy or communications work, where we address the impact of their findings for early career researchers.

-Please note that all Academy events and meetings are now postponed or cancelled for the foreseeable future.
-Where possible we will move smaller events and meetings to take place on digital platforms.
-Organisers of these events will be in contact when we can give more information.
+Please note that all in-person Academy events and meetings are now postponed or cancelled for the foreseeable future.
+Where possible we will move events and meetings to take place on digital platforms.
 For up-to-date NHS information on coronavirus, please visit their website.

 - 11 December 2019: Good Academic Citizenship.
 Chair: Professor Jane Norman FMedSci.